You can teach an old dog new tricks to improve diabetes care!

 Carb counting is not an exact science, but it is a good barometer for balancing insulin and carbohydrates to achieve smooth diabetes care.
 One catch can be the temptation to overindulge in empty carbs like cakes and candy.
-Sure, you can bolus for the amount of carbs in a brownie once in awhile, but a steady diet of such indulgence will eventually take its toll on all systems.
-Be smart and go for the nutrient dense foods like fresh veggies, whole grains, seasonal fruits, lean protein and unsaturated fat.
+Sure, you can bolus for the number of carbs in a brownie once in a while, but a steady diet of such indulgence will eventually take its toll on all systems.
+Be smart and go for nutrient-dense foods like fresh veggies, whole grains, seasonal fruits, lean protein, and unsaturated fat.
 These are the big winners that payoff by making you look great and feel vibrant.
-You can't hide a good thing.
-How about droping down to Recipe Central for a taste of a few good carbs you can "count" on.
+You can’t hide a good thing.
+How about dropping down to Recipe Central for a taste of a few good carbs you can “count” on.

 We all have our favorite foods.
 I sometimes smile with the image of sitting propped up on a huge comfortable pillow around a tasting table laden with 20 different types of pasta which I eat as I please without restriction or thought of fat, calories or carbs.
 When I awaken from the reverie, I go to the stove and create a healthy pasta dish to satisfy the dream while keeping my blood sugars smiling.